Vladimir Bukovsky: Mayakovsky Square

 In September 1960, Bukovsky entered Moscow University to study biology.
 There he and some friends decided to revive the informal Mayakovsky Square poetry readings which began after a statue to the poet was unveiled in central Moscow in 1958.
 They made contact with earlier participants of the readings such as Vladimir Osipov, the editor of Boomerang (1960), and Yuri Galanskov who issued the Phoenix (1961), two examples of literary samizdat.

 It was then that the 19-year-old Bukovsky wrote his critical notes on the Communist Youth League or Komsomol.
 Later, this text was given the title "Theses on the Collapse of the Komsomol" by the KGB.
 Bukovsky portrayed the USSR as an "illegal society" facing an acute ideological crisis.
 The Komsomol was "moribund", he asserted, having lost both moral and spiritual authority, and he called for its democratisation.
 This text, and his other activities, brought Bukovsky to the attention of the authorities.
 He was interrogated twice before being thrown out of the university in autumn 1961.

 Bukovsky was arrested on 1 June 1963.
 He was later convicted, in absentia, by reason of his "insanity", under Article 70.1 ("Anti-Soviet agitation and propaganda") of the RSFSR Criminal Code.
 The official charge was the making and possession of photocopies of anti-Soviet literature, namely two copies of the banned work The New Class by Milovan Djilas.
-Bukovsky was examined by Soviet psychiatrists, declared to be mentally ill ("schizophrenia"), and sent for treatment at the Special Psychiatric Hospital in Leningrad where he remained for almost two years, until February 1965.
+Bukovsky was examined by Soviet psychiatrists, declared to be mentally ill ("sluggish schizophrenia"), and sent for treatment at the Special Psychiatric Hospital in Leningrad where he remained for almost two years, until February 1965.
 It was there he became acquainted with General Petro Grigorenko, a fellow inmate.